spencerbraun/stats_notes/STATS202/ISL.md

 * In terms of flexibility, have logistic regression, LDA, QDA, KNN-CV, KNN-1 from least flexible to most.
 Parametric to nonparametric as well.
 * Examples run simulations of the data, and compare the 0-1 error rates across methods.
 * Scenario 1 Bivariate Normal without correlation - the boundary is simple, so the restrictive methods outperform.
 The more flexible methods are overfitting and since there was little bias to begin with, do not give us much benefit.
-* Scenario 2 Bivariate Normal with correlation - does not impact our results, LDA just assumes same coviarance matrix but that includes situations with correlation
+* Scenario 2 Bivariate Normal with correlation - does not impact our results, LDA just assumes same covariance matrix but that includes situations with correlation
 * Scenario 3 independent t-distribution - QDA suffers from the heavy tails of t-stat.
 Optimal separation is still a line, so LDA and Logistic still do well.
 The sensitivity of QDA shows that simple methods may be better in a large data real-life setting - relaxed assumptions of normality do not hurt their fitting as much.
-* Scenario 4 Bivariate Normal with different correlations - LDA assumption is violated, and QDA is made specficially for this situation.
+* Scenario 4 Bivariate Normal with different correlations - LDA assumption is violated, and QDA is made specifically for this situation.
 QDA does the best here, but the flexible KNN methods still do poorly.
 * Scenario 5 uncorrelated SN with quadratic true decision boundary - QDA does well and KNN also do well.
 * Scenario 6 Response sampled from nonlinear functions - KNN-CV is the best.
 Must be reserved for a complicated situation and we need to tune the parameter well.
 Even then it isn’t outperforming by too much.